-On August 10, 2021, the Company's Board of Directors approved an extension of the Company's Repurchase Program with approximately \$11.0 million of its original \$25.0 million in capacity remaining.
-The authorization was set to expire in August 2023, unless terminated earlier by the Board of Directors.
+In August 2023, the Company's Board of Directors approved an extension of the Company's Repurchase Program with approximately \$11.0 million of its original \$25.0 million in capacity remaining which is set to expire on August 2, 2025, unless terminated earlier by the Board of Directors.
 Purchases under the Repurchase Program may be made from time to time in open market transactions at prevailing market prices or in privately negotiated transactions (including, without limitation, the use of Rule 10b5-1 plans) in compliance with applicable federal securities laws, including Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
 The Company has no obligation to repurchase stock under the Repurchase Program, and the timing, actual number and value of shares purchased will depend on the Company's stock price, trading volume, general market and economic conditions, and other factors.

-At July 2, 2023, \$11.0 million was available to repurchase shares under the Repurchase Program.
+At October 1, 2023, \$11.0 million was available to repurchase shares under the Repurchase Program.
 Shares repurchased are being held in treasury until they are retired at the discretion of the Board of Directors.